aleph2c/miros-xml/docs/source/how_it_works.rst

     :target: _static/regions.pdf
     :class: scale-to-fit

-For an HHSM to work, a state function within one region will have to the capability to drive events into other region HSMs at inner, same or outer levels of the "orthogonal region" hierarchy.
-The Regions class provides the means to this.
+For an HHSM to work, a state function operating in one HSM (region) will have to be able to drive events into other HSMs (other regions).
+The Regions class provides this ability: it allows a state function to drive events to inner, same or outer levels of the layered HSM hierarchy.

 Both the Regions objects and the outmost statechart object, XmlChart, have ``post_fifo``, ``post_lifo`` and a host of other event control and driving